 - Nasal saline spray to loosen congestion

-- Suction for kids who cannot blow noses
+- Suction for kids who cannot blow their noses

 - Warm liquids to soothe sore throats